 The Crafting of Traditional Vegetable Tanned Huarache Footwear LeatherPosted: July 29, 2013

-Unlike most mainstream footwear, Mexican Huarache footwear leather is still vegetable tanned using tree bark.
+Unlike most mainstream footwear, Mexican Huarache footwear leather is still vegetable tanned using wood.
 Fewer tanneries in the world still offer vegetable tanned leathers because of the slower tanning process and higher costs of the natural raw materials used.

 The natural benefits of vegetable tanned leather are: